Ksenniya/quart-client-template/entity/user_requirement.md

 ## Overview

-The user has expressed the need to develop a web application that interacts with the Petstore API to retrieve and display details of pets based on user input.
-This application should provide a seamless experience for users looking to obtain specific pet information by utilizing a unique pet ID.
-The requirements emphasize user interaction, data retrieval, display functionalities, and error handling.
+The user has requested the development of a web application designed to interact with the Petstore API to retrieve and display detailed information about pets based on user input.
+The goal is to provide an intuitive and seamless experience for users wishing to view specific pet data by entering a unique pet ID.
+The application should encompass several functionalities that emphasize user interaction, data retrieval, display capabilities, and robust error handling.

 ## Key Components and Functionalities

 ### 1. Data Ingestion Requirement
 - **Objective**: The application must be capable of retrieving pet details from the Petstore API.
-- **Specifics**:
+- **Specifications**:
-  - The data ingestion process should occur on-demand, meaning it should be triggered whenever a user inputs a new pet ID.
+  - The data ingestion process should be on-demand and triggered whenever a user inputs a new pet ID.
-  - The application must utilize this specific pet ID to send a request to the Petstore API for the relevant data.
+  - The application is required to utilize the specified pet ID to make a request to the Petstore API, fetching relevant data associated with that ID.

 ### 2. Data Display Requirement
-- **Objective**: Once the pet details are retrieved, the application should present this information to the user in a clear and user-friendly manner.
+- **Objective**: Display the retrieved pet details to the user in a clear and user-friendly manner.
 - **Details to Display**:
   - **Name**: The name of the pet.
   - **Category**: The category of the pet (e.g., dog, cat).